Najatski/dipper/readme.md

 ## What is this?
 This is a python script which allows the PlayStation PDP Riffmaster's vendor-defined whammy and tilt functionality to work in Clone Hero — and any other app if you really want.
 Why this hasn't been done until now (except for natively in [YARG](https://yarg.in/)), I am not sure.

+## Known Problems
+Only in the GUI of v0.2.0-pre specifically, the script will stay running if the window is closed before the "stop" button was pressed.
+This is due to Tkinter being seperate from the rest of the script, only acting as a user friendly way to control things.
+To force close it, open task manager, find python, and end its process.

 ## Dependencies
 * [Python 3.12](https://www.python.org/downloads/release/python-3120/) (add to PATH)
   * `hidapi` module